OthersideAI/WordInContext/README.md

 # Re-Running Word in Context

-In their initial paper [cite] the authors thought that davinci wasn't capable of word in context.
+In their the [Initial 2020 GPT3 Paper](https://arxiv.org/abs/2005.14165) the authors thought that davinci wasn't capable of word in context.
 Early bloggers had found that it was possible to do it using a thinkthru step, but hadn't done a readable writeup.
-We figured we'd see the current state of the models for conducting word in context to see what's what.
+We figured we'd see the current state of the models for conducting word in context to help show that some features of GPT3 have been around for a while and are continuing to improve.

 Kind of cool, in our initial runs we got